D-Wealth-bit/DSA-EXCEL-PROJECT/README.md

 ### Tool used
 - Ms Excel [Download here](www.microsoft.com)
-  -For Data Collection
+   - For Data Collection
-  -For analysis
+   - For analysis
-  -For creating a report
+   - For creating a report

 ### Data cleaning and preparation